 Guiding & hosting

 At Xigera, guiding is more than a profession, it’s a passion, a calling, and a commitment to the land.
-Our expert guides are proudly Batswana, deeply connected to the rhythms of the Delta, and united by a profound respect for nature.
+Rooted in heritage, shaped by instinct, and led with heart, our expert guides are proudly Batswana: born of its waters, shaped by its silence, and bound by deep reverence.

 This isn’t about ticking boxes.
-It’s about forging a connection, to wildlife, to culture, and to something greater than yourself.
-Let us guide you into the heartbeat of the Okavango Delta.
+It’s about forging connection; to the wild, to culture, and to something far greater than yourself.
+Let our guides lead you into the living spirit of the Okavango Delta.

-Growing up on a farm outside Maun, I was shaped by animals, open skies, and nature’s rhythms.
-I trained at the Botswana Wildlife Training Institute, but the Delta has been my greatest teacher.
-I cherish early morning stillness, the thrill of tracking predators, and the patience of capturing the perfect shot.
-Lion prides moving, a leopard draped across a fig tree, the hush of wind through reeds—these are the moments I help guests witness and remember.
+I grew up on a farm outside Maun, shaped by animals, open skies, and nature.
+Trained at the Botswana Wildlife Training Institute, the Delta remains my greatest teacher.
+I love the stillness of early mornings, the thrill of tracking predators, and the patience of waiting for that perfect photographic moment, lion prides on the move, a leopard in a fig tree, or the quiet shift of wind through reeds.
+These are the stories I help our guests witness.

 I come from Kanye, home of the Bangwaketse people, in the south of Botswana.
 I joined Xigera in 2014, and each year, I fall more in love with the Delta’s uniqueness.
 My greatest passion is birds.
 This landscape is a paradise of feathers and flight, from the call of the coppery-tailed coucal at dawn to the flash of the malachite kingfisher over the floodplains.
 I guide with my binoculars always close, eager to share how birds reveal the mood, season, and secrets of the wild.

 Born and raised in the Okavango, the bush is in my blood.
-As a child, I absorbed stories from my parents, learning to read the tracks and heartbeat of the land long before I became a professional guide.
-My guiding is grounded in these early lessons and in my commitment to sustainability.
-Every game drive, every walk, is a chance to share not just the sights, but the wisdom of living in harmony with the land.
-To be part of Xigera is to honour that harmony every day.
+As a child, I learned from my parents, absorbing stories, reading tracks, and sensing the heartbeat of the land long before I became a guide.
+My approach is rooted in those early lessons and a deep commitment to sustainability.
+Every drive or walk is a chance to share not just sightings, but the wisdom of living in harmony with nature.
+Being part of Xigera is a way to honour this beauty, every day.

-I am proud to be one of Botswana’s few female guides, and I see my work as a bridge: between people and place, between story and science, between tradition and future.
+I’m proud to be one of Botswana’s few female guides.
+I see my work as a bridge between people and place, story and science, tradition and future.
 Guiding is my passion, but photography is my language.
-Through the lens, I frame beauty, truth, and the power of the Delta.
-My dream is to inspire more women into guiding and conservation, and to show young Batswana that they too can lead, protect, and shape the future of our wilderness.
-I get to live that dream every day.
+Through the lens, I capture the beauty and truth of the Delta.
+My dream is to inspire more women to lead in guiding and conservation, and to show young Batswana they can shape the future of our wilderness.
+At Xigera, I get to live this dream every day.